aswatisrl/vidi-mqtt-driver/README.md

 #### 2) config-apiserver / default.json
 Open the file `config-apiserver/default.json` with a text editor and:
 - Replace `<MYSQL_ROOT_PASSWORD>` with the password you specified in the `compose.yaml` file (service *mysql*)
 - Replace `<JWT_SECRET_KEY>` with a utf-8 encoded string.
 We suggest at least 32 characters.
-The key is used to sign and verify the JSON Web Tokens.
+The key is used by the API Server to sign and verify the JSON Web Tokens.
 - In case you disabled the anonymous login in the MQTT section of the `compose.yaml` file, you need to populate the `mqtt.username` and `mqtt.password` with the username and password you specified for the API Server user in the `compose.yaml` file (service *vernemq*)

 #### 3) config-gateway / config.properties